nataliablasco00/FSODM_DataAug/README.md

 # Few-shot YOLOv3: Few-shot Object Detection on Optical Remote Sensing Images

-Our code is based on  [https://github.com/marvis/pytorch-yolo2](https://github.com/marvis/pytorch-yolo2) and developed with  Python 2.7 & PyTorch 0.3.1.
+Our code is based on [https://github.com/CV-IP/FSODM](https://github.com/CV-IP/FSODM) and developed being converted to Python 3 and PyTorch 1.11

 ## Detection Examples